anvil-verifier/anvil/README.md

 * A Verus installation

-### Build & Run
+### Build and run

-Run the following command from the root of the verifiable-controllers project:
+To compile any body of verification code within this project, use the `rust_verify.sh` command from the Verus project and aim it at the required `main.rs` file.

+For example, to build and verify the temporal logic library and examples:

 ```
-$: <path-to-verus-source>/source/tools/rust-verify.sh src/spec/main.rs
+$: <path-to-verus-source>/source/tools/rust-verify.sh src/temporal-logic-lib/main.rs
 ```

 ## Documentation